-- 55. Tax deducted in accordance with the provisions of section 51 of the CGST Act or tax collected in accordance with the provisions of section 52 of the CGST Act is required to be paid while discharging the liability in FORM GSTR 7 or FORM GSTR 8, as the case may be, by the deductor or the collector, as the case may be. - 56.
-It has been reported that, there are instances where taxes so deducted or collected is deposited under the wrong head (e.g. an amount deducted as Central tax is deposited as Integrated tax/State tax), thereby creating excess balance in the cash ledger of the deductor or the collector as the case may be.
-Doubts have been raised on the fate of this excess balance of TDS/TCS in the cash ledger of the deductor or the collector.
-It is clarified that such excess balance may be claimed by the tax deductor or the collector as the excess balance in electronic cash ledger.
+56. It has been reported that, there are instances where taxes so deducted or collected are deposited under the wrong head (e.g. an amount deducted as Central tax is deposited as Integrated tax/State tax), thereby creating excess balance in the cash ledger of the deductor or the collector as the case may be.
+Doubts have been raised about the fate of this excess balance of TDS/TCS in the cash ledger of the deductor or the collector.
+It is clarified that such excess balance may be claimed by the tax deductor or the collector as the excess balance in the electronic cash ledger.
 In this case, the common portal would debit the amount so claimed as refund.
 However, in case where tax deducted or collected in excess is also paid while discharging the liability in FORM GSTR 7 or FORM GSTR 8, as the case may be, and the said amount has been credited to the electronic cash ledger of the deductee, the deductee can adjust the same while discharging his output liability or he can claim refund of the same under the category "refund of excess balance in the electronic cash ledger".